LandInsightLab/MUSE/README.md

 ## Quick Installation

-If you want to quickly use the software, you can download the release package from the following link: [Installation Link](https://github.com/LandInsightLab/MUSE/releases/tag/v2.0.0).
+If you want to quickly use the software, you can download the release package from the following link: [MUSE-Setup 2.0.0](https://github.com/LandInsightLab/MUSE/releases/tag/v2.0.0).

 ## Build Steps